On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Model and preliminaries.

-A crucial observation is the following identity, which will be useful in the asymptotic analysis of Algorithm \ref{alg_one} when interference distances $s,v$ are equal to $\frac{1}{n}.$ \begin{Lemma} Assume that $a$ is an even positive number.
+A crucial observation is the following identity, which will be useful in the asymptotic analysis of Algorithm \ref{alg_one} when interference-connectivity distances $s,v$ are equal to $\frac{1}{\lambda}.$ \begin{Lemma} Assume that $a$ is an even positive number.
 Then